 Capital One 360 Checking, the bank’s primary checking account, has no foreign transaction or ATM fees.

-Capital One account holders can take advantage of features like online bill pay, mobile check deposit, and money transfers right in the mobile app.
+Capital One account holders can use features like online bill pay, mobile check deposit, and money transfers in the mobile app.

 The 360 Checking Account also offers 0.10% APY interest with no monthly fees and no minimum opening deposit requirement.